Skip to content

 At a Glance

-Reliable Data on Canada’s Residential Construction
+Reliable data on Canada’s residential construction

 CMHC’s Starts and Completions Survey provides consistent data on new residential construction activity across Canada.